Add flutter_data

 base class.

-Let’s start by the most common configuration: the base URL.
+Let’s start by the most typical configuration to access a remote API, the base URL.

 @override